 I am a researcher, teacher and writer in Design-for-Sustainability.
 I focus especially on everyday design, maker culture and urban activism in sustainability transformation.

 I am Professor in Design for Sustainability at Umeå Institute of Design in Sweden.
-I recently completed a postdoctoral research period in Aalto University, Finland, in the INUSE Users and Innovation Research group.
-I was also PI of the postdoctoral research project Making the Next (Sustainable) Industrial Revolution from the Grassroots, funded by the Nessling Foundation.
+I previously worked in Aalto University, Finland, in the INUSE Users and Innovation Research group and was PI of the postdoctoral research project Making the Next (Sustainable) Industrial Revolution from the Grassroots, funded by the Nessling Foundation.
 You can read my doctoral dissertation Making Sustainability, which was awarded with Distinction, from Aalto ARTS books, here.

 My areas of expertise as a Science & Technology Studies scholar include qualitative research (especially Symbolic Interactionism, the social worlds framework, ethnographic and participant / non-participant methods) in documenting and analysing technology subcultures.